25janet/Alx_DjangoLearnLab/django_blog/README.md

-##Hi!My name is Janet John an alx student doing my final project.I am unsure of my work, feel free to correct me if there is any bugs/error.
+Hi!
+My name is Janet John, an Alx student doing my final project.
+I am unsure of my work, feel free to correct me if there is any bugs/error.
-##this is my first ever big project to do, I am very excited
+This is my first ever big project to do,I am very excited

 ---